- Professor of Copyright Law (Law)

 His first book, On the Origin of the Right to Copy: Charting the Movement of Copyright Law in Eighteenth Century Britain (1695-1775) (Hart Publishing, 2004) has been variously described as ‘the most authoritative account to date of this important period in the development of the modern law of copyright’ (J. Adams, Intellectual Property Quarterly), and as ‘strongly recommended for all who aspire to an informed understanding of the evolution of copyright law and of the way in which it should continue to evolve’ (W.M.C.
 Gummow, Australian Law Journal).

 His second book, Re-Thinking Copyright: History, Theory, Language (Edward Elgar, 2006 and 2008), has been described as ‘contrarian’, ‘a manifesto’, and one that ‘will surely provoke disagreement from many readers knowledgeable about copyright’ (J. Ginsburg, Columbia University), as well as ‘a must have book for those who care about getting things right’, and ‘a tour de force to be savoured and returned to over and over again’ (W. Patry, Senior Copyright Counsel, Google Inc., New York).

 Between 2006 and 2008 he was the UK national editor for an AHRC-funded digital resource concerning the history of copyright in Italy, France, Germany, the UK and the US: Primary Sources on Copyright 1450-1900.
-More recently, he secured £5.1M of RCUK funding to establish CREATe: the RCUK Centre for Copyright and New Business Models in the Creative Economy.
+In 2013, he secured £5.1M of RCUK funding to establish CREATe: the RCUK Centre for Copyright and New Business Models in the Creative Economy.